bhisaac/5eFP/5eFP-SRD.md

 ### Spells Known

-You know CHA (minimum 1) 1st-level spells from the paladin spell list.
+You learn two cantrips from the cleric spell list and know CHA (minimum 1) 1st-level spells from the paladin spell list.

 Whenever you purchase a Magic upgrade, you can choose one of the paladin spells you know and replace it with another spell from the paladin spell list that you can cast.